JiaweiZhang-THU/academic-website/content/publication/A Bi-level Network-wide Cooperative Driving Approach Including Deep Reinforcement Learning-based Routing/index.md

 abstract: Cooperative driving of connected and automated vehicles (CAVs) has attracted extensive attention and researchers have proposed various approaches.
 However, existing approaches are limited to small-scale isolated scenarios and gaps remain in network-wide cooperative driving, especially in routing.
 In this paper, we decompose the network-level cooperative driving problem into two dominant sub-problems and accordingly propose a bi-level network-wide cooperative driving approach.
 The dynamic routing problem is considered in the upper level and we propose a multi-agent deep reinforcement learning (DRL) based routing model.
 The model can promote the equilibrium of network-wide traffic through distributed self-organized routing collaboration among vehicles, thereby improving efficiency for both individual vehicles and global traffic systems.
 In the lower level, we focus on the right-of-way assignment problem at signal-free intersections and propose an adaptive cooperative driving algorithm.
 The algorithm can adaptively evaluate priorities of different lanes, and then uses the lane priorities to guide the Monte Carlo tree search (MCTS) for better right-of-way assignments.
 Essentially, the upper level determines which conflict areas the vehicles will pass through, and the lower level addresses how the vehicles use the limited road resources more efficiently in each conflict area.
 The experimental results show that the upper and lower levels complement each other and work together to significantly improve the network-wide traffic efficiency and reduce the travel time of individual vehicles.
 Moreover, the results demonstrate that microscopic and mesoscopic cooperative driving behaviors of vehicles can significantly benefit the macroscopic traffic system.

 # Summary.
 An optional shortened abstract.
-summary: A novel bi-level network-wide cooperative driving approach for CAVs.
-(Upper) Multi-agent DRL based routing model.
-(Lower) Adaptive cooperative driving algorithm at intersections.
+summary: 一种新颖的基于深度强化学习的路线规划方法

 tags:
-- Connected and Automated Vehicle
+- 路线规划
-- Net-wide Traffic
+- 协同驾驶
-- Cooperative Driving
+- 无信号交叉口
-- Signal-free Intersection
+- 深度强化学习
-- Deep Reinforcement Learning
+- 蒙特卡洛树搜索
-- Monte Carlo tree search

 featured: false

 # links: